 Tax Tips For Nonprofits At Year End

 The new Taxpayer First Act that was enacted on July 1st, 2019, makes it compulsory for tax-exempt organizations to electronically file returns and related forms beginning for tax years starting after July 1st, 2019.
 Organizations that filed paper forms in the past will receive a letter from the IRS to inform them of the change.
-The deadlines are dependant on the type of form.
+The deadlines are dependent on the type of form.

 The act endeavors to expand and strengthen taxpayer rights by reforming the IRS into a more user-friendly agency.
 The IRS is required to develop a new customer service strategy, which includes the modernization of its technology and cybersecurity.

 - form 1065 e-filing

 - form 990 & 990-pf-e-filing

 - The IRS will postpone the required e-filing of Form 990-EZ for one year while optional e-filing remains available

 - Forms 990-T and 4720 will fall under required e-filing starting in 2020, but the IRS will accept these forms on paper until it is converted to electronic format

 Most Section 501(d) apostolic organizations use Form 1065, and for them, the e-filing legislation will only apply to returns due after October 15th, 2020.
 As a rule, the Form 1065 deadline is on the 15th day of the 3rd month after the end of the tax year.
 Software for this is available from providers listed on the IRS website.

 For periods after 2019, the IRS will not accept any more paper filings.
 Periods after January 2020 are due electronically for all Section 527 organizations, including political parties, political action committees and campaign committees of candidates for local, state or federal office.